saladaczia/MixWater/README.md

 To run the MixWater application, follow these steps:

-1. Clone the WodaMix repository to your local machine.
+1. Clone the MixWater repository to your local machine.

 ```bash
   git clone https://github.com/saladaczia/MixWater.git